M-earnest/docker_workshop/_sources/basics/quickstart.md

 #### Getting started

-- now if you want to know all the possible commands that you can run, type `docker` and hit enter
+- now if you want to know all the possible commands that you might want to use, type `docker` and hit enter

     - you should be presented with the the following docker manual